 Given their legacy of not covering the only three town halls in our town’s history and downplaying the ongoing misadventures of the Louisa Board of Supervisors, perhaps their readers should decide for themselves.

-Editor’s note: This is an expanded version of an un-printed letter submitted to the Central Virginian for their November 2nd rebuttal issue, and assuming they print it will only be available on-line to paying subscribers, or here.
+Editor’s note: This is an expanded version of a letter submitted to the Central Virginian for their November 2nd so called "rebuttal" issue, and since they declined to print it's only available on-line here.

 Write something about yourself.
 No need to be fancy, just an overview.